FlavScents AInsights Entry for Delta-Octalactone (CAS: 698-76-0)

 4. Use in Flavors

-Delta-octalactone is widely used in flavor formulations, particularly in dairy, coconut, and tropical fruit profiles.
-It acts as a key component in creating authentic coconut flavors and is often used in conjunction with other lactones to enhance creaminess.
-Typical use levels in finished food products range from 0.5 to 5 ppm, with higher concentrations used in more intense flavor applications.
-It is stable under typical processing conditions, though care should be taken to avoid excessive heat which may lead to degradation.
+Delta-octalactone is widely used in flavor formulations, particularly in dairy, coconut, and tropical fruit flavors.
+It serves as a key impact note, providing creaminess and enhancing the richness of the flavor profile.
+Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor systems.
+It is generally stable under typical processing conditions, though it may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature